Price: $829 unlocked; $799 on contract

 I’m of two minds about the iPhone 12.
 There’s no question this is a great phone overall, and many of the changes Apple has made to its most popular iPhone are for the better.
 The new Super Retina XDR panel is a phenomenal improvement over the disappointing LCD panels in previous models at this price, even if it lacks a high refresh rate.
 And the fresh new design, MagSafe system and excellent dual-camera system all earn the iPhone 12 high marks.

-But Apple’s resistance to change in key areas is still disappointing, to put it mildly.
-Practically every major phone maker has stopped being stingy with base storage — even Google offers 128GB on the $349 Pixel 4a, for crying out loud.
+But Apple’s resistance to change in key areas is still disappointing.
+Practically every major phone maker has stopped being stingy with base storage.
 The fact the iPhone 12 still only starts with 64GB is borderline criminal.
-Equally frustrating, Apple has committed the only sin worse than packing horrendously slow charging bricks with its phones — it’s stopped including them altogether.
+Equally frustrating, Apple has stopped including a charger, although Samsung does the same thing with the Galaxy S21.

 Indeed, the iPhone 12 is still very much worth buying, and clearly more compelling than its predecessor ever was.
 Had Apple gone a little further, though, I can’t help feeling it would have been perfect.